vilpal/GettingAndCleaningData_CourseProject/CodeBook.md

 into R-studio, each into separate data.frame object.

-Transform activity codes (contained in files y_train.txt and y_test.txt) to descriptive names using function 'DescriptiveActivityName'.
+Activity codes  (contained in files y_train.txt and y_test.txt) are transformed to descriptive names using function 'DescriptiveActivityName'.
 Descriptive names are contained in file 'activity_labels.txt'.

-Append subject numbers (contained in files subject_train.txt and subject_test.txt) and activity names (tranformed in previous step) to data sets containing the observations (files X_train.txt and X_test.txt, this is done separately for test and training data).
+Subject numbers (contained in files subject_train.txt and subject_test.txt) and activity names (tranformed in previous step) are appended to data sets containing the observations (files X_train.txt and X_test.txt, this is done separately for test and training data).

-Give names to the columns of the data set (this is done separately for test and training data).
+Names are assigned to the columns of the data set (this is done separately for test and training data).

-Select only columns 'activity', 'subject' and columns containing measurements on the mean and standard deviation for each measurement (this is done separately for test and training data).
+Script selects only columns 'activity', 'subject' and columns containing measurements on the mean and standard deviation for each measurement (this is done separately for test and training data).

-Append train data to test data.
+Script appends train data to test data using rbind().

-Use dplyr package's 'group_by' and 'summarise_each' functions to create an independent tidy data set with the average of each variable for each activity and each subject.
+dplyr package's 'group_by' and 'summarise_each' functions are used to create an independent tidy data set with the average of each variable for each activity and each subject.

-Finally, write tidy data set to a file to current working directory.
+Finally, script writes tidy data set to a file to current working directory.

 ###Variables and summaries calculated

+Tidy data set contains 180 rows and 68 columns.

+Columns represent variable means.
+Rows represent activity-subject combinations (i.e. activities WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING. and subjects 1 to 30).

-The tidy data set contains averages of the variables for each activity and each subject for the following variables:
+The tidy data set contains averages of the variables for each activity and each subject for the following variables of the original dataset:

 fBodyAccJerk-mean()-X